sh394/simple-atm-controller/README.md

 # Tests
   * Sample PIN Number: 1234
   * Sample User ID: It is randomly given upon running.
-Please check the concole to use proper User ID as shown in the sample image.
+Please check the console to use proper User ID as shown in the sample image.